Websites Press Releases Marketing Letters Brochures Newsletters

 The content also didn't help the website get visibility on search engines.
 Because the text wasn't written with keywords in mind, it didn't rank well.

-There’s a reason why writing for the web is not the same as writing for print; people read differently when they’re online.
-It’s simply harder to read on a screen than it is to read on paper.
-And the longer the sentences and paragraphs, the more challenging it is.
+Writing for the web is not the same as writing for print; people read differently when they’re online.
+It’s simply harder to read on a screen than it is to read on paper, especially now that many people rely on their small-screen tablets or phones to read.
+The longer the sentences and paragraphs, the more challenging it is to grasp the meaning.

 When you write for the web, you need to keep in mind how people view a page.
 Most people actually don’t read—they scan.
 They look at headings and subheadings first.
 Then they scan for hyperlinks, bullets, numbers and keywords.